mikependon/RepoDB.NET/pages/features/transaction.md

 ## Transaction

-This is a feature that would allow you to work with transaction.
 The way transaction works in the library is very identical with the way how it works with ADO.NET.
-It only an abstraction on the functionalities.

 > The full implementation of [unit-of-work](/reference/unitofwork) is not being supported in the library.
-However, this feature is very useful if we are to implement a unit-of-work using this library.
+However, the support to transaction is very useful if we are to implement a unit-of-work using this library.

 #### Using a Transaction via Connection